 Scientists Say Reggaeton Evokes More Brain Activity Than Other Music

 Surprisingly, the group of scientists found that listening to reggaeton evokes more brain activity than other forms of music.
 That means it might be a good idea to turn on some reggeaton when you really need to get your brain working.

-The study, published in the academic journal Neuroscience monitored the brain activity of 28 different people when listening to a sample of music from four different genres: reggaeton, classical, electorinc and folk.
-The sample of reggaeton music contained the songs Shaky Shaky by Daddy Yankee and Ginza by J Balvin.
+The study, published in the academic journal Neuroscience, monitored the brain activity of 28 different people when listening to a sample of music from four different genres: reggaeton, classical, electronic, and folk.
+The sample of reggaeton music contained the songs “Shaky Shaky” by Daddy Yankee and “Ginza” by J Balvin.

-When looking at how the brains of the participants reacted to the different genres of music, the scientists found out that reggaeton created significantly more brain activity than the other genres of music.
+When looking at how the brains of the participants reacted to the different genres of music, the scientists found that reggaeton created significantly more brain activity than the other genres of music.

-After the study was published earlier this year, the leading researcher, Jesús Martín-Fernández, gained popularity throughout Spain.
-Due to the study he’s become one of the youngest well known Neurosurgeons, using this newfound fame to talk about the connections between music and neuroscience.
+Due to the study, Martín-Fernández has become one of the youngest well-known neurosurgeons.
+He is using this newfound fame to talk about the connections between music and neuroscience.

 He claims that because of the way that reggaeton connects with our most primordial emotions by reproducing many of the rhythms that our ancestors listened to, it might be the key to helping those with Parkinson’s reactivate those areas of the brain.

 Notice any corrections needed?
 Please email us at firstname.lastname@example.org